Live Catnip Plant Why Buy Dry? Get Live!

 - Potent and Highly Aromatic: Fresh catnip is the most fragrant form of catnip available, and much nicer to your cat’s mouth – for those who enjoy eating a leaf or two.
-It’s completely non-toxic and non-addicting.
+Our live catnip plant is completely non-toxic and non-addicting.

 - Relaxing Fun: Periods of intense play are often followed by long, relaxing “catnaps,” and can be helpful in relieving anxiety in stressful situations.

 What is Catnip?
 A member of the mint family, Nepeta cataria is a perennial herb and can be repotted for continuous growth.

 - Watering: Water your catnip about twice a week.
 The best way to water your catnip is to place the container in a saucer and water it from the bottom.
 Make sure the soil stays moist but do not let your catnip stand in water for more than an hour.

 - Light and Ventilation: Place your live catnip in a bright, well ventilated location.